-The favorite neighborhood tradition that started in 1999 Is scheduled this year for Sunday, Sept.
-16. Attendees of all ages can expect the usual end of summer fun the festival offers, such as music, food, games and more.
-As per usual, it will span from 44th through 59th Streets along Fifth Avenue.
+With the favorite neighborhood tradition that started in 1999 taking place this year on Sunday, September 16, attendees of all ages can expect the usual end of summer fun the festival offers, such as music, food, games and more.
+Per usual, it will span from 44th through 59th Streets along Fifth Avenue.

-BID Executive Director David Estrada — who just took on the role this past July — is excited to be a part of the festivities.
+Executive Director of the BID David Estrada – who just took on the role this past July – is excited to be a part of the festivities.

-“The scope of this year’s event is the same as in years past, with a major performance stage at 44th Street, and there will be big acts on that stage for free,” he said.
-“We are organizing two separate locations with bounce houses and other entertainment for the kids, and we have a really robust subscription of vendors that are coming in.
-So part of the work that [BID employee] Cathy [Williams] and the team here are doing is making sure there are attractions and amusements and something fun on every block.”
+“The scope of this year’s event is the same as in years past with a major performance stage at 44th Street and there will be big acts on that stage for free,” he said.
+“We are organizing two separate locations with bounce houses and other entertainment for the kids and we have a really robust subscription of vendors that are coming in.
+So part of the work that Cathy (Williams) and the team here are doing is making sure there are attractions and amusements and something fun on every block.”